Zilliqa/zilliqa-developer/core/profiling.md

 ### Run on your machine

 Set the directories variables according to your configuration.
 These are the path to code repositories.
-Also, make sure you install the build dependencies following the docuemntation in Zilliqa and Scilla.
+Also, make sure you install the build dependencies following the documentation in Zilliqa and Scilla.

 ```bash
 export ZILLIQA_DIR=/the/path/of/zilliqa/directory